BetSmartMedia/custodian/README.md

 it, and loads it into your local database.
 Once the ETL process is complete, you want to perform some post-processing actions on it.

-This is an ideal use case for Janitor.
+This is an ideal use case for Custodian.
 You can accomplish this with the following configuration excerpt:

 ```